undertherain/benchmarker/README.rst

 Motivation
 ==========

-various devices, frameworks und underlying software stacks, network architectures etc.
+Various devices, frameworks und underlying software stacks, network architectures make benchmarking a considerable challege.
+To tackle this problem we introduce Benchmarker.
+It is a framework for *performance benchmarking* with emphasis on deep learning.

+It is modular, which means it is easy to extend with any new benchmark or with any new framework, see these TODO tutorials:

 ============
 Contributors